cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 Unfortunately due to the inequalities in the country, we'll have more of the financially successful people investing in these homes, and renting them to the people already in that 40% plus the young population that (contrary to the rest of the world) is growing.

 To all the above we should add that we already have a large amount of uninhabited homes.
-Which is a market completely separate from what we've been spoking about.
-If we manage to make these homes available to a new set of paired or grouped individuals we could tap on a $200 million a year market.
+Which is a market completely separate from what we've been speaking about.

+If we manage to make all these homes available to a new set of paired or grouped individuals we could tap on a $200 million a year market.
 Assumptions made.

 #### The competitive landscape